THE DATE OF CHRISTMAS IS BASED ON BIBLICAL EVIDENCE

 The Bible tells us that John was conceived after Zechariah served in the temple and that Jesus was conceived 6 months later.
 So if we can figure out when Zechariah served in the temple, that would be a very solid evidence for when Jesus was born.
 Scholars have studied and found that there are basically 2 possible times for the conception and birth of John and Jesus (a few people talk of a 3rd, but its evidence is very flimsy).

-- FACT #6: Jewish historians say that the order of Abijah (spelled Aviyah in Hebrew) was on duty 2 times a year at the temple.
-From Jewish historical records, we know that Zacharias was on duty in the months of Sivan and once was in the 1st week of Kislev.
-If you look at these times in a Hebrew calendar for 4-6 BC, at sites like this:, http://www.cgsf.org/dbeattie/calendar/?roman=3bc, then Sivan is late June***, Kislev is late December***.
+- FACT #4: The Bible and Jewish historians say that the order of Abijah (spelled Aviyah in Hebrew) was on duty 2 times/weeks every year at the temple.
+From Jewish historical records, we know that Zacharias was on duty in the months of Sivan and Kislev.
+If you look at these times in a Hebrew calendar for 2-6 BC, at sites like this:, http://www.cgsf.org/dbeattie/calendar/?roman=3bc, then Sivan is late June***, Kislev is late December***.
 Mathematical calculations then mean that Jesus had to be either conceived or born in late December to early January.
 Dec.
 25 is completely within that range.

 - FACT #7: Babies normally take ~9 months from birth to conception.